CostiCatargiu/NEWFireSmokeDataset_YoloModels/README.md

 </details>

-The Dataset repartition for Training, Validation and Testing tasks is shown in figure bellow.
+The distribution of the dataset for Training, Validation, and Testing tasks is illustrated in the figure below.

 ![image](https://github.com/CostiCatargiu/FireSmokeDetection_BestDataset/assets/70476115/1e02db0a-0ff6-4f60-ab93-9ba791481e00)